Please visit the Contact tab for score and part rental inquiries

 Written for Kinetic Ensemble

 While teaching at a summer music camp, I spent many of my nights playing the card game “Egyptian Ratscrew” with my faculty friends.
-Perhaps it was the rotational motion, the algorithmic quality of the rules, the unpredictable outbursts of players lunging forward to slap the pile of cards in the center, being amongst friends, or most likely, a combination of all of these components that compelled me to write a piece based off of the game.
+Perhaps it was the rotational motion, the algorithmic quality of the rules, the unpredictable outbursts of players lunging forward to slap the pile of cards in the center, being amongst friends, or a combination of all these components that compelled me to write a piece based off of the game.
+As a starting point, I wrote four melodic cells; each cell represents a different suit from the deck of cards, and each suit is distinctly different from the other.
+Heart cards are played with glissandi, diamonds with short pizzicato, col legno, and harmonics, spades with sharp, accented attacks, and clubs with heavy double stops.
+Within each suit, the cards are differentiated based on the number of attacks.

 The Cards